ScottLabUCB/FEM/README.md

    <img src="https://github.com/ScottLabUCB/FEM/blob/master/exampleFEM43.PNG" height="300">

 __6__ - Run FEM44.m for a polar transformation of all images.
-This code has dependency on convolve02.m and exindex.m.
+This code has dependency on convolve02.m, exindex.m, and progressbar.m.
 These are NOT my or my colleagues' code.
-They were developed by D. Young and can be found on the Matlab File Exchange. <br/>
+The first two were developed by D. Young and the third was developed by Steve Hoelzer.
+They can be found on the Matlab File Exchange. <br/>

   Command: sFEM_stack = FEM44(sFEM_stack);